-All material submitted for publication is assumed to be submitted exclusively to the $BM\mathcal{J}$ unless the contrary is stated.
+All material submitted for publication is assumed to be submitted exclusively to the $BM\mathcal{F}$ unless the contrary is stated.
 All authors must give signed consent to publication.
-Papers will normally be refereed and may be statistically assessed before acceptance.
-Priority and time of publication are decided by the editor, who retains the customary right to style and if necessary shorten material accepted for publication.
+The editor retains the customary right to style and if necessary shorten material accepted for publication.